About et al…

 et al fine food is a food shop and creative catering company in highlands, nj.

 Specializing in gourmet take-away, we feature ever-changing specials and specific menus created for holidays throughout the year.
-Our hand-crafted menu is seasonally driven, local, or organic.
+Our hand-crafted menus are seasonally-driven.

 Specialties include fresh salads, delicious sandwiches, homemade baked goods, and a juice/smoothie bar.
 Indoor dining is available at a community farm table, and outdoor seating is in a park-like setting with gorgeous flowers and plants.